surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 3.53.1-dev.2 =
+= 3.54.0-dev.3 =

-(2018/02/19) Added a new informational notice when there are pending updates for the WPSSO Core plugin and/or its extensions.
-Improved trigger_error() error messages and their translations.
+(2018/02/20) Added a new informational notice when there are pending updates for the WPSSO Core plugin and/or its extensions.
+Added a wrapper method / function around getimagesize() to manage connection timeouts using PHP's cURL library.

 = 3.53.0 =